wovo/cv/readme.md

 give lectures, and guide and supervise students.

-I initiated and manage the lab, which is the place where lecturers, freshmen and senior students meet and work on projects.
+I initiated and manage the lab, which is the place where lecturers, freshmen and senior students meet, discuss, and work on projects.
-I started the
+I also initiated the visiting of local meetings (the Dutch C++ group) and international conferences (code::drive, FOSDEM, EmBo++).
+This started with a small group of senior TI students, and was gradually expanded to interested students of all years and other sections of the institute.

 My specialization is programming small embedded (micro-controllers) systems in C++.